Belay Zeleke: Death

 Belay's death penalty was confirmed by the Emperor, but changed later to life imprisonment.
 After a few years in prison he made an escape attempt under pressure from Lij Mammo Haile Mikael, an Italian collaborator who was imprisoned in the compound of the Grand Palace with him.
 They were re-arrested and brought to royal court.
 Belay was arrested and executed by hanging in Teklehaymanot Square in Addis Ababa along with his brother Ejigu and other rebels on 12 January 1945.
 He was 35 when he died; survived by four wives, three daughters (Yerome, Yasawerq and Yashembet) and four sons (Admasu, Gossu, Bahru and Melaku).

 Legacy

-Dejazmach Belay Zeleke is considered by native Ethiopians as a hero.
+Dejazmach Belay Zeleke is considered by Ethiopians as a hero.
 In order to acquiesce the province, after Belay's hanging, the imperial government changed the taxation policy in Gojjam to the pre-war system.
 The major road and school in Addis Ababa who are named after him are Dejazmach Belay Zeleke Street and Dejazmach Belay Zeleke Secondary School.
 There is also Belay Zeleke Road in Bahir Dar.
 Bahir Dar Airport is also renamed Bahir Dar Dejazmach Belay Zeleke Airport after him.